lih/BHR/curly/doc/getting-started.md

     Mounts: none
     Targets: none

-_Tip:_ As indicated above, the `--help` option inhibits all others.
-When you are unsure of a command-line, you can always append `--help` to see what Curly understood without actually running anything.
+_Tip:_ As indicated above, the "--help" option inhibits all others.
+When you are unsure of a command-line, you can always append "--help" to see what Curly understood without actually running anything.

 Curly works by first creating a context by *mounting* input sources at